ropensci/prism/README.md

 easily make javascript maps using the [leaflet](http://leafletjs.com/) mapping framework using prism data.
 These can easily be hosted on websites like [Rpubs](https://rpubs.com/) or your own site.
-Here is a simple example of plotting the [30 year normal for annual temperature](https://rpubs.com/DistribEcology/122453).
+Here is a simple example of plotting the [30-year normal for annual temperature](https://rpubs.com/DistribEcology/122453).
 If you run this code you will have an interactive map, instead of just the screen shot shown here.